DillonZChen/goose/README.md

 - All the other various packages listed in the requirements

 ## TODOs
+The next release will aim to support the following features:
-- Keep static facts when training and evaluating on Fast Downward states.
+- An option to keep static facts when training and evaluating on Fast Downward states.
 This could be done by initial state set minus FD preprocessed facts.
-- Reimplement evaluation using Powerlifted.
+- Reimplement evaluation using Powerlifted for problems that cannot be grounded such as Beluga.
+- RankSVM for heuristic predictions from [here](https://arxiv.org/abs/1608.01302)